 The City of Greenwood does not have any public housing units within the City limits.
 The Indiana Housing and Community Development Authority only offers housing choice vouchers to low income residents in Greenwood.
 Currently there are no affordable housing developers based in Greenwood, Indiana.
-The City of Greenwood will utilize the next five years of this Consolidated Plan to identify and educate landlords about the Housing Choice Voucher program to make available more housing for those people wishing to live in Greenwood but need a subsidy to live in Greenwood.
+The City of Greenwood will continue to identify and educate landlords about the Housing Choice Voucher program to make available more housing for those people wishing to live in Greenwood but need a subsidy to live in Greenwood.